 Another fantastic option if you’re after hotels in Dubrovnik Old Town is Fresh Sheets Kathedral, which gets its name because it overlooks the cathedral.
 It’s actually a stylish bed and breakfast, occupying a floor in a building which was once a palace.
 A pretty cool back story!

 As well as being right in the bustling centre of Old Town, Fresh Sheets Kathedral is great for throwing yourself into things to do in Dubrovnik.
 They can set you up on cooking classes, tours, kayak hire, arrange picnic baskets and more.
-It’s definitely one of the most friendly, sociable choices of the hotels in Dubrovnik Old Town.
+It’s definitely one of the best places to stay in Dubrovnik Old Town.

 The Sheraton Dubrovnik Riviera has got style.
 I absolutely love the contemporary colours and patterns found across the whole hotel.